Lobelia siphilitica: Morphology

-Distribution and Habitat
+Distribution and habitat

 Great lobelia is found in the north from Maine to Manitoba and in the south from North Carolina to Texas.
 Sparse populations can be found as far west as Wyoming and Colorado.

 It thrives in moist to wet soils and partially shaded environments, including swamp forests, roadside ditches, floodplains, lake margins, and wet prairies.

 Cultivation

 Lobelia siphilitica is sold in garden centers and is often grown in zones 4 to 9.
 It can be propagated either by cutting or seed.

 Uses

-Native Americans traditionally use this species to treat respiratory and muscle disorders.
-It was once considered a cure for syphilis by early European settlers, which is where the scientific name for this species originates.
+Native Americans traditionally use Lobelia siphilitica to treat respiratory and muscle disorders.
+It was once considered a cure for syphilis by early European settlers, which is where the scientific name for the species originates.